 Betaine – a main nutrient in betalains – can, in concert with folic acid and other B vitamins, lower homocysteine levels in the blood.
 Homocysteine is an amino acid and high homocysteine is a serious warning marker for heart disease, as it is linked to oxidized cholesterol.

 Betalains are able to bind to cholesterol, helping protect it from free radicals and thus preventing it from being oxidized.
 That’s important because it is oxidised cholesterol – (not just cholesterol) – that is a main contributor to the build-up of plaque in the arteries.
-Research shows betalains can also help lower high blood sugar levels that can damage blood vessels and which is a driver of ageing.
+Research shows betalains can also help lower high blood sugar levels that can damage blood vessels and which is a driver of aging.

 Since betalain contains nitrogen it can help increase nitric oxide levels in the blood, making it a further way to improve cardiovascular health.
 That’s because higher levels of nitric oxide improve ‘endothelial function’ – endothelial cells are the cells which line the inside of blood vessels.